agro23/ScrabbleScore/README.md

 * Add a static Method to check moves provided by Player One and Player Two that returns either "Player One", "Player Two", or "Draw" depending on the game logic stated above.

+* Create an View called Index.cshtml as a title screen. <--

 * Get a move from Player One via a form and output it to the Console.

 * Set Player Two to "Rock", "Paper", and "Scissors" in turn, checking each against Player One's move and outputting the result to the Console.